5 Types of Long-Term Business Loans for Entrepreneurs

 4. Multi-Year Term Loan

 A multi-year term loan has a repayment schedule of two to five years.
-In addition to covering the costs of business expansion, a multi-year term loan provides you with sufficient cash flow for daily business operations, and comes with low monthly payments.
+In addition to covering the costs of business expansion, a multi-year long term small business loans provides you with sufficient cash flow for daily business operations and comes with low monthly payments.

 The loan amounts range from $25,000 to $5 million and interest rates range from 5.99% to 18.99%.